I’m Rodger Douglas and I treat fibromyalgia with homeopathy. I use a body mind approach that revolves around simple and healthy living.

-Knowing this you might come to the conclusion that exposure to toxins may just be the underlying cause of your symptoms.
-You might then decide that it's time to cleanse your body.
+Knowing this you might come to the conclusion that exposure to toxins are the underlying cause of your symptoms.
+You may then decide that it's time to cleanse your body.
 But before you do, consider that the average home contains well over 500 toxins, most of them you can’t see, smell, or taste.

-So, what’s the point going through all the trouble of detoxing your body if you are simply going to re-absorb mosy of those toxins again?
-It makes much more sense to first cleanse your home and create a healthy environment for yourself.
+So, what’s the point going through all the trouble of detoxing your body if you are simply going to re-absorb most of those toxins again?
+It makes much more sense to first cleanse your home and create a healthy environment in which to live.

-Now, I know that don’t have much energy to spare to rearrange your home.
-Just the thought of it makes most people tired.
+Now, I know that don’t have much energy to spare.
+Just the thought of rearranging our homes makes most of us feel tired.
 That’s why I came up with a simple home cleansing strategy that will help you remove most toxins for the least amount of work.

 The Pareto principle, also known as the 80/20 rule, states that for many outcomes, roughly 80% of consequences come from 20% of causes.
 It’s names after Italian economist Vilfredo Pareto, who noted that approximately 80% of the land in Italy was owned by 20% of the population.
 Here are a few more examples: